jellyfin/jellyfin-mpv-shim/README.md

     - MPV Shim should use your OS language by default.
  - `ignore_ssl_cert` - Ignore SSL certificates.
 Default: `false`
     - Please consider getting a certificate from Let's Encrypt instead of using this.
+ - `connect_retry_mins` - Number of minutes to retry connecting before showing login window.
+Default: `0`
+    - This only applies for when you first launch the program.

 ### MPV Configuration